portlandcodeschool/pcs-primer-exercise/instructions.md

 In this iteration, we add a nav panel and use "floats" to put the nav panel and the content panel side by side, and start playing with the confusing, wonderful world of HTML validation.

 Note: After each iteration, stage and commit your changes to your local repository.
 We won't list the explicit commands to do so any more.
 Also, you'll note that the overall instructions will become more and more high level.
 No more "type this" kind of instructions.
-Towards the end, you'll be told, "Use a media query" as if you know what this means.
+Towards the end, you'll be told, "Use a media query" as if you know what this means (because you will!).
 In order to progress, you will have to become familiar with online documentation and learn how to learn on your own.
 If you have trouble, please do not hesitate to ask for help from your instructors or classmates.

 #####HTML Structure